-Sitting at nearly 3000m above the sea level, looking at the same landscape I am most familiar with, I wondered if I am, indeed, wasting my time here.
+Sitting at nearly 3000m above sea level, looking at the same landscape I am most familiar with, I wondered if I am, indeed, wasting my time here.
 I mean for a travel blogger, whose profession makes him money only by visiting new places and talking about them on the internet, isn’t it necessary to keep moving, always?
 And yet, here I am, back to the same place I have been to, a dozen times before.

 How Did I Start Footloose Camps

-Back then, when I visited Sethan for the first time, I moreover had no intention of starting a campsite — that too of starting camping in Manali area.
-But I think I was hooked to some kind of emotional attachment that brought me to Sethan over and over again: the many snowboarding episodes or something else.
+Back then, when I visited Sethan for the first time, I had no intention of starting a campsite — that too of starting camping in the Manali area.
+But I think I was hooked on some kind of emotional attachment that brought me to Sethan over and over again: the many snowboarding episodes or something else.
 And as I kept coming back, and with that, kept increasing my local network, it was only natural to find opportunities.

 Revisiting A Place Gives You A Deeper Perspective

 Revisiting familiar places is addictive, you already know the best thing to eat for breakfast (and at what restaurant), the best places to catch a perfect view of the mountains or something else.
 Familiarity brings a sense of belonging.

 I remember when I travelled to Germany, for the first time, back in March 2017 I had no idea about what to expect.
 But as I kept revisiting Germany (I’ve been to Germany thrice now, despite never having been to the highlighted towns like Amsterdam or regions like Scandinavia) I developed a sort of understanding towards it.
 Now Germany feels more at home than any other country in the world!

 Similarly, Sethan is more home to me now than where I spent most of the time of my life — New Delhi.